canopas/flutter-country-picker/README.md

-Customizable Flutter library for easy integration of a feature-rich country code picker with built-in filtering options for code selection based on search.
+A simple, Customizable Flutter Country picker for picking a country or dialing code with Search functionality.

 ## Preview